Coastal Cleanup Day 2016

 Beaches in California attract millions of visits each year, most during the summer.
 Thus, we focus our efforts on cleanup at the end of each summer.

 The annual Coastal Cleanup Day event engages volunteers from our community to clean up trash and debris.
-Every year since 1986, we coordinate beach cleanups from San Simeon to the Oceano Dunes.
-Even though Central Coast beaches are cleaner than some, last year we removed nearly 5,800 pounds of trash and recyclables from our beaches and creeks.
+Every year since 1986, we coordinate beach cleanups from San Simeon Point to Oso Flaco Lake.
+Even though Central Coast beaches are cleaner than some, last year we removed nearly 5,500 pounds of trash and recyclables from our beaches and creeks.

 In California, Coastal Cleanup Day holds the distinction of drawing the most participation of any volunteer event over its thirty year history.
 As County Coordinator, ECOSLO works with the California Coastal Commission to bring out our community in the campaign for healthy coasts, shorelines, and oceans.
-Last year, over 1,500 volunteers removed trash and recyclables from 30 beaches throughout San Luis Obispo County.
+Last year, over 900 volunteers removed trash and recyclables from 30 locations throughout San Luis Obispo County.

 - Hearst State Beach / San Simeon Cove